 For private lessons and functions, your cancellation policy will be different.
 Contact us for more information.

 As per the terms and conditions on booking, once a course/term/pack has been purchased, it cannot be refunded.
-In the case of illness/injury, a doctor’s certificate must be provided and a credit or refund may be issued.
+In the case of illness/injury, a doctor’s certificate must be provided and a credit may be issued.

 We understand that sometimes life gets in the way, so if you think you might have extenuating circumstances please don’t hesitate to contact us.
 We want to do what is right by you, but we also need to meet the demands of our small business.